KodingBTW/hexstring/README.md

 1. Open ROM file and tbl file
 2. Select pointers format (lenght and endiannes)
 3. Fill all spaces in "Set Offsets"
-4. Press "Extract script and save", a window'll appear, select output file and save
+4. Press "Extract script and save", a window will appear, select output file and save
 5. Edit the file with you favorite text editor, I recomment use  Notepad++, always use UTF-8